severus/codelabs/mirror-github-to-gcp-source-repos/codelab.md

 GITHUB_REPO="<github-username>/<github-repo>"
 ```

-## Create a New GCP Project
+## Create a New Google Cloud Platform Project
 Duration: 0:10

-In this section you will create a new GCP project and adjust some configurations.
+In this section you will create a new Google Cloud Platform project and adjust some configurations.

-Create a new GCP project named `git-mirror-codelab` and capture the project ID in the `PROJECT_ID` environment variable:
+Create a new Google Cloud Platform project named `git-mirror-codelab` and capture the project ID in the `PROJECT_ID` environment variable:

 ```console
 PROJECT_ID=$(gcloud projects create \